Chimney Repair & Masonry South Metro Minnesota

 Minnesota Chimney repair is not something you’ll want to neglect.

 Chimney’s revolve around fire, smoke, fumes, and a hole in your roof – along with a series of masonry and roofing systems.

 Chimneys present the possibility of fires, poisonous fumes, and leaking roofs if they’re done incorrectly.
-But the qualified technicians at Fredrickson Masonry have over 15 years of experience transforming old, ugly, and dysfunctional chimneys into beautiful, modern, and safe ones.
+But our qualified technicians at Fredrickson Masonry have over 15 years of experience transforming old, ugly, and dysfunctional chimneys into beautiful, modern, and safe ones.

-Servicing and cleaning your fireplace on an annual basis can help ensure that you’re chimney and fireplace are in tip-top shape, but the reality of a busy life is that most homeowners that we come across here at Fredrickson Masonry, are calling us because it’s time to address the problem.
+Servicing and cleaning your fireplace on an annual basis can help ensure that your chimney and fireplace are in tip-top shape, but the reality of a busy life is that most homeowners that we come across here at Fredrickson Masonry, are calling us because it’s time to address the problem.